rozdolsky33/ocloud/README.md

 - ocloud network load-balancer list
   Note: This command is interactive and not suitable for non-interactive scripts.
 If you quit without selecting an item, it exits without error.

-### Storage: Object Storage commands

-Manage and explore Object Storage Buckets in the configured compartment.
-You can:
-- Get paginated lists with optional extended details using --all (-A)
-- Launch an interactive list (TUI) to search and select a Bucket

-Examples:

-- Get Buckets with pagination
-  - ocloud storage object-storage get
-  - ocloud storage object-storage get --limit 10 --page 2
-  - ocloud storage object-storage get --all
-  - ocloud storage os get -A -j

-- Search Buckets by pattern
-  - ocloud storage object-storage search prod
-  - ocloud storage object-storage search prod --json
-  - ocloud storage os s prod -j

-Interactive list (TUI):
-- ocloud storage object-storage list
-  Note: This command is interactive and not suitable for non-interactive scripts.
-If you quit without selecting an item, it exits without error.

 ### Development Commands

 | Command | Description |